 Some plain paper and 30 seconds, that's all it takes.
 But this little test print can tell you a lot.
 Even a few blocked ink nozzles can cause lines on the print or color consistency problems.
 You'll find the nozzle check feature on Epson and Canon printers, usually on the Maintenance Tab, Utility Tab, or in the System Preferences menus.

 7) Keep an ink usage log

 Knowing which inks you use most will allow you to keep the right colors on-hand.
 You'll also avoid having 12 green ink tanks lying around when it comes time to retire the printer!
-Red River Paper makes that easy with our free Ink Use Log spreadsheets for a number of popular inkjet printer.
-You'll also find logs for "generic" four and six color machines as well.
-Each time you change an ink cartridge, mark it on your spreadsheet and over time you'll see which tanks are used most.
+Red River Paper makes that easy with our free Ink Use Log spreadsheets for several popular inkjet printers.
+You'll find logs for "generic" four and six-color machines as well.
+Each time you change an ink cartridge, mark it on your spreadsheet, and over time you'll see which tanks are used most.